yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Supply
 - The party gathers food and water.
 - The **Warden** rolls on the [Events Table](#events).
-- Hunt, fish, or forage for food.
-Each person involved has a 3-in-6 chance of collecting 1d4 rations worth.
+- Characters can hunt, fish, or forage for food, each participant collecting 1d4 rations worth.
 Characters with relevant experience can increase the chances of success or negate the roll entirely.

 ### **Make Camp**
 - The party stops to set up camp.
 Each party member (and their mounts) consume a ration.
 - A **Watch** rotation is set from each party member.
-If a rotation is not possible, whomever stands guard gains a **Fatigue** and is _deprived_ until they are able to rest properly.
+At least 3 rotations are necessary to ensure that all party members can rest.
 - The **Warden** rolls on the [Events Table](#events).
-- Party members that were able to rest remove all of **Fatigue** from their inventory.
+- Party members that were able to rest remove all of **Fatigue** from their inventory, and other conditions (if required).

 ## Splitting Up
-- If the characters split up, each party is treated as independent entities, and rolls impact only the group triggering the action..
+- If the characters split up, each party is treated as an independent entity, and subsequent rolls only impact the group triggering the relevant action.

 ## Tables